gchenpu/idealized/Tutorial_fmspy_v1.md

 ##### Namelists
 All the modifications of the namelists is wrapped into a single parameter called _namelist_patch_.
 It is supposed to be a Python dictionary, i.e. nested key-value pairs.
 The dictionary for this run is constructed in the previous lines and is called _name_dict_.
 In this example, the _name_dict_ has two keys: 'hs_forcing_nml' and 'spectral_dynamics_nml', which are the names of two model nameslists.
 The values corresponding to these two keys are two additionaly dictionaries specifying the two namelists respectively.
 All the namelists values are case insensitive.

 All the variables in the 'spectral_dynamics_nml' are unique to this version of model and configure the behavior of the overriding.
 The 'ovrd_option' can be 'full' meaning it's fully on, or 'none' meaning it's off.
 In the case of 'none', all the following variables would be ignored.
 The 'ovrd_folder' tells model where to look for the data storing the overriding zonal wind. 'ovrd_file_prefix' and 'ovrd_file_suffix' tells model the form of these overriding file names.
 It is assumed to be "prefix + year + suffix".
 The last variable 'ovrd_freq_option' specifies the frequency at which the overriding wind is updated.
-Another option is 'mean', meaning it is updated only once, using the climatological mean.
 ##### Runscript
 The two parameters that involve runscript changes are monthslist (might have been obsolete) and dayslist.
 The dayslist is a Python list that listed the number of days at each year.
 In this example, the run will cover 4 years with 365 days in each year.
 ### Run